-Are you claiming all the State benefits and local authority help you are entitled to?
+• Are you claiming all the State benefits and local authority help you are entitled to?

-See Useful contacts on page 23 or get an estimate at qov.uk/benefits-calculators
+See Useful contacts on page 23 or get an estimate using our Benefits Calculator: moneyhelper.org.uk/en/ benefits/benefits-calculator

-Do you have any private pensions or investments you might have lost track of?
+• Do you have any private pensions or investments you might have lost track of?